The Ultimate Guide to Travel Nurse Agency Housing

 For example, jobs in highly desirable locations require that your recruiter gets you submitted for the job quickly.
 The same is often true for jobs that pay the highest rates.
 As a result, the recruiter may not have time to thoroughly scout the housing options in the area.

-As a result, they may not be able to provide all the details before they submit you.
+Therefore, they may not be able to provide all the details before they submit you.
 That is okay.
 Just be sure to get the details as soon as you can.

-As we mentioned above, they may also not attain an accurate estimate for the cost of housing in the area.
+As we mentioned above, they may also attain an inaccurate estimate for the cost of housing in the area.
 As a result, the pay quote they provide could be off.
 Or, they may tell you that they can secure a particular type of housing that they ultimately cannot because it’s simply not available.

 Again, the largest companies in the industry are better equipped to manage these scenarios.
 They simply have more experience in any given area because they’ve placed more travelers over the years.